This documentation targets the API shipped with Pentaho 8.1. Click here for the updated version shipped with Pentaho 8.3.

 Conflicting Click and Double-click events

-You might have noticed that when double-clicking, apart from the dblclick
+You might have noticed that when double-clicking, apart from the dblclick event,

-events are being triggered.
+two other click events are being triggered.

 This is a known issue of DOM events and there are multiple workarounds.